jodhernandezbe/EoL4Chem/README.md

 # Note

-Feel free to optimize the codes for better performance, create a relational database to use a relational database management system (e.g. MySQL), and perform database normalization.
+Feel free to optimize the codes for better performance, create a relational database to use a relational database management system (e.g., MySQL), and perform database normalization.

 # Disclaimer